 Paid leave is another commonly asked question and concern.
 On this page you will find a basic outline of key points and links found at the bottom help provide more details when needed.

-Tennessee Family Leave
+- TN Family Leave Act

-Tennessee Maternity Leave Act (TMLA)
+Tennessee Maternity Leave Act

-The Tennessee Family Leave Act mandates that public and private employers must maintain a maternity leave policy that allows female employees 16 weeks of unpaid leave for adoption, pregnancy, childbirth, and nursing of her infant.
+The Tennessee state law for maternity leave is the Family Leave Act.
+People often refer to the regulation as the TN Maternity Leave Act.
+The state based maternity leave law mandates that public and private employers must maintain a maternity leave policy that allows female employees 16 weeks of unpaid leave for adoption, pregnancy, childbirth, and nursing of her infant.

-* The employee must have worked with the employer for the preceding 12 months as a full time employee.
+- The employee must have worked with the employer for the preceding 12 months as a full time employee.

 Suppose mom experiences complications during her pregnancy and she misses more than four months of work, or her employer is not subject to FMLA.
 Her employer can legally require her to begin paying the full premium.
 Many couples are surprised by how much COBRA premiums actually cost.

 The Tennessee Maternity Leave law does not provide for paid leave for workers.
 Nor does the state have any mandated short term disability coverage.
 The FMLA provides for unpaid leave only.
 Can you afford to miss four months of work?
 It’s great that Tennessee provides job protection, but how will you pay your bills?

 The statute is in place because legislators understand that complications of pregnancy are quite common, and women often need extended time away from the job to get the proper rest.
 Also, infants are often born preterm or seriously ill, requiring extended care at home or in the hospital.

 Short term disability replaces a portion of mom’s income during the time she misses prior to delivery, and while recovering from childbirth.
 Hospital indemnity pay benefits directly to the insured for a hospital stay, along with additional benefits if your infant(s) require specialized care in the hospital due to a medical reason.